 - State Residence: Students must live and plan to work in a state in which UMA is currently enrolling students for the Pharmacy Technician program.
 Please refer to the Pharmacy Technician State Requirements section of this catalog for a list of states from which UMA is currently enrolling students. - Proof of Graduation: Prospective students choosing to enroll in the Pharmacy Technician program must provide proof of high school graduation from an acceptable high school or its equivalent.
 Pharmacy Technician prospective students initially complete an attestation, but they must provide proof of high school completion within 30 days from the date the student is selected and informed of POG verification.
-If prospective students graduated from a foreign high school, once documentation is received UMA will send a translation and evaluation request to a third party in order to obtain the results within 60 days from the date the student is selected for verification.
-Students who do not have valid proof of graduation in the applicable time frames are cancelled and may not continue in the Pharmacy Technician program. - Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift twenty pounds and tolerate the bending, walking and standing as required for their particular occupations.
+If prospective students graduated from a foreign high school, once documentation is received UMA will send a translation and evaluation request to a third party in order to obtain the results within 60 days from the date the students who do not have valid proof of graduation in the applicable time frames are cancelled and may not continue in the Pharmacy Technician program. - Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift twenty pounds and tolerate the bending, walking and standing as required for their particular occupations.
 UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Background Check: A satisfactory Level I background check is required.
 Online students must have satisfactory results prior to beginning this program.
 Students also complete a background check toward the end of the didactic portion of the program prior to externship.
 Students who do not pass the background check may be dismissed from the program. - Math Skills Assessment: Each online prospective student must take and pass a math skills assessment with a successful score of 72% or higher.
-Online students will not be scheduled for any Pharmacy Technician courses until satisfactory completion of this requirement has been recorded by UMA prior to the course scheduling cut-off. - Personal Inventory: Each prospective student must complete a personal inventory with a UMA representative prior to midnight of the seventh day after the start. (e.g. If a start is on a Monday, Sunday would be the seventh day). - Drug Screening: Students accepted and enrolled into this program must pass a drug screening prior to beginning the externship portion of the program, or they will be dismissed.
+Online students will not be scheduled for any Pharmacy Technician courses until satisfactory completion of this requirement has been recorded by UMA prior to the course scheduling cut-off.
+Re-entering and re-enrolling students who have passed RX2010 or MA1015 or new students who have transfer credit accepted by UMA for either course are considered to have met the minimum requirement and are not required to take the math skills assessment. - Personal Inventory: Each prospective student must complete a personal inventory with a UMA representative prior to midnight of the seventh day after the start. (e.g. If a start is on a Monday, Sunday would be the seventh day). - Drug Screening: Students accepted and enrolled into this program must pass a drug screening prior to beginning the externship portion of the program, or they will be dismissed.
 Students may re-enter at a later date once a drug screening has been passed and only in those states that are approved for re-entry. - Externship Requirement: A 180 hour externship is required in this program.